airswap/airswap-about/make-liquidity/run-a-server.md

 - `-32603` Internal error
 - `-32000 to -32099` (Reserved for implementation-defined server-errors)

-We have allocated the following range for Swap Protocol errors:
+The following are AirSwap specific errors:

 - `-33600` Cannot provide the requested quote or order
 - `-33601` Not trading the requested `signerToken` `senderToken` pair